ccharles2388/burger/README.md

    * A GET route with the url `/api/friends`displays on the main home page.
 This also displays a JSON of all possible friends.
    * A POST routes `/api/friends`, handles incoming survey results.
 This route is also  used to handle the compatibility logic.

-4. Application data is saved inside of `app/data/friends.js` as an array of objects.
+4. Application data is saved inside  a MySQL Database.
 Each of these objects follows the format below:

 ## Technologies Used: